Second Life: Research

-Much of the published research conducted in Second Life is associated with education and learning.
+Much of the published research conducted in Second Life is associated with education, learning, and data collection.
 Unlike computer games, Second Life does not have a pre-defined purpose and allows for highly realistic enactment of real life activities online.
 One such study tested the usefulness of SL as an action learning environment in a senior course for management information systems students.
 Another presented a case study in which university students were tasked with building an interactive learning experience using SL as a platform.
 Both problem-based learning and constructionism acted as framing pedagogies for the task, with students working in teams to design and build a learning experience which could be possible in real life.

-Situated learning has also been examined in SL, in order to determine how the design and social dynamics of the virtual world support as well as constrain various types of learning.
+Situated learning has also been examined in SL, to determine how the design and social dynamics of the virtual world support and constrain various types of learning.
 The paper, "The future for (second) life and learning", published in the British Journal of Educational Technology, examines the potential of Second Life to further innovative learning techniques.
 It notes trends within the SL innovation to date, including the provision of realistic settings, the exploitation of pleasant simulated environments for groups, and the links with other learning technologies.
-It also considers the creativity sparked by SL's potential to offer the illusion of 3-D ‘spaces’ and buildings, and points to infinite imaginative educational possibilities.
+It also considers the creativity sparked by SL's potential to offer the illusion of 3-D 'spaces' and buildings, and points to infinite imaginative educational possibilities.

 Second Life has also offered educational research potential within the medical and healthcare fields.
-Examples include in-world research facilities such as the Second Life Medical and Consumer Health Libraries (Healthinfo Island—funded by a grant from the US National Library of Medicine), and VNEC (Virtual Neurological Education Centre—developed at the University of Plymouth, UK).
+Examples include in-world research facilities such as the Second Life Medical and Consumer Health Libraries (Healthinfo Island, funded by a grant from the US National Library of Medicine), and VNEC (Virtual Neurological Education Centre, developed at the University of Plymouth, UK).

 There have also been healthcare related studies done of SL residents.
 Studies show that behaviors from virtual worlds can translate to the real world.
 One survey suggests that users are engaged in a range of health-related activities in SL which are potentially impacting real-life behaviors.